3DoF Localization from a Single Image and an Object Map: the Flatlandia Problem and Dataset: Fine-grained 3DoF Localization

-\textbf{MLP} pools the \emph{local map} objects' embeddings into a single query embedding $\hat{\psi}_{\mathcal{Q}}=\mathrm{maxpool}(\psi^i_\mathcal{Q})$.
-This is then concatenated to each of the \emph{reference map} embeddings, and they are passed through 2 Fully Connected (FC) layers with ReLu activation, while preserving the original dimensionality.
-The resulting embeddings are aggregated by max-pooling, and a \emph{regression module} made of 3 FC layers with ReLu activation, estimates $\bar{c}$.
+The second baseline approach, \textbf{MLP}, uses FC layers to generate a global embedding for the query $\Psi_Q$, that is combined with the embeddings of the reference objects $j\in \mathcal{S}$ to generate $\Psi$.
+Recent works~\cite{Guo_2023_WACV} have shown how simple MLP baselines can sometime outperform more sophisticated approaches; we therefore consider the possibility that the limited number of query detections (Sec.~\ref{sec:local_map}) and of the reference nodes in $\mathcal{S}$ could make a simple MLP approach more suitable than the graph-based approach described above.
+Moreover, the MLP model could implicitly learn to infer the relative poses between objects and whether two objects have the same class from the information encoded in the node embeddings, potentially making the edge information and graph connectivity redundant.
+In this approach, the projected query embeddings $\psi'_i$ ( Eq.~\ref{eq:projection64}) are aggregated in a vector $\Psi_Q$:

-\textbf{MLP+ATT} builds on the first baseline by passing each $\psi^k_\mathcal{Q}$ through a multi-head attention following the encoder blocks of the transformer~\cite{vaswani2017attention}, before aggregating them into $\hat{\psi}_\mathcal{Q}$ and passing, with $\psi^j_\mathcal{M}$, to the regression module of MLP.
+This is then concatenated to the reference map embeddings, and their information is combined through $\sigma_3$, a module composed of two FC layers with ReLu activation.
+The global embedding $\Psi$ is then defined as: